-The City's Engineering Services Department has initiated a process to reconstruct the underground and surface infrastructure of Wheeler Street, which is referred to as the Wheeler Street Local Improvement (LI) Project.
+In 2016, the City's Engineering Services Department initiated a process to reconstruct the underground and surface infrastructure of Wheeler Street, which is referred to as the Wheeler Street Local Improvement (LI) Project.
 Property owner charges associated with the project were approved at the December 12, 2016 meeting of City Council.
 A bylaw process occurred leading up to the decision that included a 30-day voting period for property owners and a public hearing.
 For details, view the Administrative Reports below.

 - December 5 Public Input Report (includes property owner vote results)